 Globe Media Asia welcomes story submissions from international, regional and local journalists who research and write stories that relate to Southeast Asia for our print magazine Southeast Asia Globe and its website, www.sea-globe.com.

-The priorities are that the article is unpublished, original, accurate and interesting, and provides insight to a readership accustomed to quality content.
+We publish articles that are original, accurate and interesting, and that provide insight to a readership accustomed to quality content.

 What we seek:

 Southeast Asia Globe authors have considerable editorial freedom to cover stories from an independent and analytical point of view.
-For Southeast Asia Globe print and online, we look for content that is either originating in the region, or that is generally relevant to readers in the region and that covers current affairs, business and politics; the arts; technology and innovations; environmental issues and natural sciences; travel; and health and lifestyle.
-These could be in the form of feature articles, interviews, portraits, analytical pieces or photojournalism and vary in length from 800 – 1800 words.
+For Southeast Asia Globe print and online, we look for content that either originates in the region or that is generally relevant to readers in the region.
+We cover current affairs, business and politics; the arts; technology and innovations; environmental issues and natural sciences; travel; and health and lifestyle.
+Our content ranges from feature articles to interviews, portraits, analytical pieces and photojournalism, and vary in length generally from 800 to 1,800 words.